Luis Mariano Fernández Pimentel

-Luis Mariano Fernández Pimentel (born 27 June 1972) is a Spanish investigative journalist, writer and researcher of the great enigmas and mysteries of the world.
+Luis Mariano Fernández Pimentel (born 27 June 1972) is a Spanish investigative journalist, writer and researcher of alleged enigmas and mysteries.
 He belongs to the International Federation of Journalists, the largest organization of journalist worldwide.
 He has been director of the television program of research and interviews "Mis Enigmas Favoritos" (English: My Favorite Riddles) on Mijas Comunicación, Digital Costa del Sol TV, Spain, weekly.
 This program was also aired on numerous Spanish and Latin American television channels.

 Education

 Fernández has a degree in journalism and communication from UNUS Universidad in Tijuana, Mexico.
 He also holds a degree in journalism from the Secretaría de Educación Pública (SEP) of Mexico and from the Centro Nacional de Evaluación para la Educación Superior (CENEVAL).
 He is a clinical psychologist and psychotherapist, with a degree in psychology from HUMANITAS University in Mexico, and a Master's candidate in clinical and health psychology and cognitive behavioral therapy at ISEP, the Higher Institute of Psychological Studies in Spain.